jan-lehmkuhl/FreeCAD-CfdOf-workflow/README.md

 start meshing and openfoam-solver
 ------------------------------------------------------------
-If everything is setup properly you should be able to start the complete calculation from the root folder directly after downloading with:
+If the installation is setup properly you should be able to start the complete calculation from the repository root folder directly after downloading with:

     cd example-cfdof-workflow
     make all